 –> Read more about my approach to copyediting

-If you are a non-native English writer who wants to ensure your document is up to professional standards, this is especially relevant for you!
+If you are a multi-language author who wants to ensure your document is up to professional standards, this is especially relevant for you!
 A structure that works in your language may not apply in English academic writing.

 Examples of past work